awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 You can include custom headers with the request by specifying a header name and value pair for each custom header\.
 You can't add headers that are blacklisted for origin custom headers or hooks, and a header with the same name can't be present in request\.headers or in request\.origin\.custom\.customHeaders\.
 The restrictions for request\.headers also apply to custom headers\.
 For more information, see [Custom Headers that CloudFront Can't Forward to Your Origin](forward-custom-headers.md#forward-custom-headers-blacklist) and [Blacklisted Headers](lambda-requirements-limits.md#lambda-blacklisted-headers)\.

 **domainName**
 The domain name of the Amazon S3 origin server, like `my-bucket.s3.amazonaws.com`\.
 The domain name can't be empty, and must be an allowed bucket name \(as defined by Amazon S3\)\.
+Do not use a region\-specific endpoint, like `my-bucket.s3-eu-west-1.amazonaws.com`\.
 The name can be up to 128 characters, and must be all lowercase\.

 **path**
 The directory path at the server where the request should locate content\.
 The path should start with a slash \(/\) but should have no trailing / \(like path/\)\.